 11. How to build a team that succeeds: Lead by example

 “I wouldn’t ask someone to do something I wasn’t prepared to do myself,” Leith says.

 Leith says he was taught that lesson in leadership a long time ago and has always embraced this core value.
 According to Leith, he ensures the first boot on the ground is always his own.

 “How do you know how long it takes to do a job if you haven’t done it yourself?
 A team member might say ‘that job takes me two hours’ and then you do it and it takes eight minutes.
 There’s obviously an efficiency problem.
 You can also watch the way the job is being performed and figure out a way to do it faster, or do it better” Leith says.

 Establish a scorecard that is reviewed in a regular cadence with every team member and have a weekly one-on-one with each team member you lead, as well as weekly or monthly team meetings.

-You should be transparent on the team’s performance with key metrics and look to the team for input on how to improve performance.
+You should be transparent about the team’s performance with key metrics and look to the team for input on how to improve both agency culture and performance.